tpepels/mystic_quest/README.md

 ## Objective

 Your task is to script the resurgence of the entire game world from scratch.
-Your script will define the properties of all the essential entities like players, guilds, items, enemies, and many more.
+The provided script will generate the properties of all the essential entities like players, guilds, items, enemies, and many more.
 You can use a predefined JSON schema (`entities.json`) to help populate the world with various entities, using either predefined data sources or your own custom data pools.

 ### Requirements

 - At least the following entity types should be defined: `player`, `event`, `item`, `enemy`, `team`, `npc`, `guild`, and `dialogue`.
 - You can choose from a set of predefined value sources like `race_names`, `class_names`, `item_types`, etc., to populate fields for these entities, or you can use basic data types like `int`, `string`, and `float`.
 - Customization is encouraged!
 Feel free to add extra entities, attributes, or any creative twist that you think would make the virtual world more interesting.

 ## Let's bring the VirtuWorld back to life!